mjul/kiro-hello-world-clojure/README.md

 # SSO Web App

-A secure Single Sign-On (SSO) web application built with Rust and Axum, supporting authentication via Microsoft 365 and GitHub OAuth2 providers.
+A secure Single Sign-On (SSO) web application built with Clojure, supporting authentication via Microsoft 365 and GitHub OAuth2 providers.

 ## Kiro Review
 This was generated with AWS Kiro.
 TODO....